gridpp/audit/Torque/readme.txt

 # Now run the script to get the job data for that period.
 You have to pass it the
 # Publishing Benchmark to which you scale.
 At Liverpool, we scale to 10 HS06, which is
-# 2500 bogoSpecInt2K, hece we use 2500.
+# 2500 bogoSpecInt2K, hence we use 2500.
 Also give it the start and end.

 ./extractRecordsBetweenEpochs.pl recordFilesCoveringPeriod 2500 $startEpoch $endEpoch > table.oct